 The Inspection Objection Deadline is especially important for buyers because failure to submit the Inspection Objection by the deadline could result in forfeiture of your earnest money, or even termination of your Contract to Buy and Sell.

 Unless the buyer is making a full-cash purchase, they will need to secure financing to buy the home.
-And of course, the deal cannot close until the buyer is approved for the loan.
-The purpose of the finance contingency is to confirm that a lender has formally approved the buyer for the loan required to purchase the home.
+And of course, the deal cannot close until the buyer is approved for the mortgage.

 “Pre-qualification” for a loan is not enough to release the finance contingency.
 Instead, the buyer must be “pre-approved”.